 The employer contribution rate for the SPRBT is determined actuarially.
 The rate determined in each valuation becomes effective two years after the valuation date, in this case as of July 1, 2016.
 The rate consists of two pieces: the employer's normal cost rate and the amortization rate.
 The normal cost rate is the employer's Entry Age Normal cost expressed as a percent of pay.
 The unfunded actuarial accrued liability (UAAL) is amortized as a level percent of payroll over a closed period.
-The period is 25 years as measured from June 30, 2010, or 21 years as of the current valuation date for the existing UAAL.
+The period is 25 years as measured from June 30, 2010, or 20 years as of the current valuation date for the existing UAAL.
 Beginning with the June 30, 2014 actuarial valuation, new experience gains and losses are amortized over individual closed periods of 20 years using the process of "laddering".
-The amortization rate is adjusted for the fact that the contribution rate set by this valuation is deferred for two years, and other amortization rates may apply for the next two years.
+The amortization rate is adjusted for the fact that the contribution rate set by this valuation is deferred for two years.
 Should the SPRBT become overfunded, the UAAL will be amortized using a single base over a period of 20 years.

-The decrease in the employer contribution rate, from 17.22% to 13.43% of payroll, was primarily due to liability gains resulting fewer retirements than expected and from salaries increasing less than expected, the impact of the assumption change, and the return on the actuarial value of assets being greater than expected.
-In addition, there was a significant payroll gain and a decrease in the employer normal cost as a result of a large cohort of new entrants duirng the year.
+The decrease in the employer contribution rate after reflecting the impact of Article 21, from 12.66% to 12.22% of payroll, was primarily due to liability gains resulting fewer retirements than expected and from salaries increasing less than expected.
+These gains were partially offset by a significant payroll loss as a result of a decrease in the active population due to 13 members retiring during the year who were not replaced.